 Named “one of the world’s most stunning natural rinks” by Travel + Leisure, the Arrowhead Ice Skating Trail is one of the most magical places to visit this winter in Ontario.
 Here, the 1.3 km trail winds through the picturesque Muskoka forest in a snowy winter wonderland.
 Other popular ice skating trails in the province include the Cranberry Ice Trail, the Blue Mountain Ice Skating Trail, and the Discovery Harbour Skate Trail.

-Fat biking is one of the most up and coming winter activities in Ontario.
+Fat biking is one of the most up-and-coming winter activities in Ontario.
 A variation of the mountain bike, fat bikes are designed for off-roading on soft, snowy, and muddy terrain.
 Fat biking excursions are available at Horseshoe Resort in Barrie, Deerhurst Resort in Huntsville and Liv Outside in Bracebridge just to name a few.
 For cyclists looking to get out on their own this winter, check out these amazing fat biking trails in Ontario.

 Snow tubing is one of the easiest and most fun things to do this winter in Ontario.
 Similar to tobogganing, snow tubing involves riding an inner tube down a series of chutes.
-Luckily, there are lifts so you can avoid the trekking uphill after each run.
+Luckily, there are lifts so you can avoid trekking uphill after each run.
 The best places to go snow tubing in Ontario are Snow Valley in Barrie which offers 14 chutes at over 10 stories high, Arrowhead Provincial Park in Huntsville which has a cozy open fire pit at the top of the hill and Chicopee Tube Park in Kitchener, a massive snow tubing facility home to an impressive log chalet that houses both a café and a licenced lounge.

-During the winter there are over 30000 km of scenic snowmobile routes to explore in Ontario.
+During the winter there is over 30000 km of scenic snowmobile routes to explore in Ontario.
 The Haliburton Forest, in particular, has an impressive 300 km trail system which has been deemed “one of the top 10 snowmobiling destinations in North America by Snowmobiler.com.